RaulC1014/Cowrie-Wazuh-Honeypot-lab/README.md

 ## Author

-Built by Raul as a hands-on SOC/detection engineering project.
+Built by Raul Cortinas as a hands-on SOC/detection engineering project.